TheBoop/ForkLatexImage/README.md

 If you want png files you will need to do it manually with a combination of ImageMagick and Gimp.

-To compile pdfs to pngs run the commands:
+To compile .pdf files to .png files run the commands:

 ```
 cd bin